Pros & Cons of a Real Cold Email

 Although the email has a few bright spots, there are a lot of issues:

 - Links – First, there are too many (more on that in the “Spammy” section).
 Second, it’s not obvious which links are worth checking and requires the reader to dig around (which most won’t bother to do).
 Third, the relevance of the links and cases is questionable, and the trustworthiness of the links is close to zero.
-Last think you’d want is to click on a phishing or malicious link.
+Last thing you’d want is to click on a phishing or malicious link.

 - Lack of personalization – Nowadays, no personalization is a major no-no. Not only does the email feel generic, but it also makes the polite tone seem superficial and mildly condescending.